gigson2/react-basics/README.md

 7. Learnt UseState and Portal
 8. useEffect - Use without dependency array
 9. useContext = To share data between components without prop drilling
+10. useReducer = to increase or decrease the count of items in cart or to add or remove items from cart